Kiffhost/exalted-scripture-understanding/Charms/Lunar/Wits/Territory/Tapestry Spun of Dreams.md

 Prerequisite Charms:
   - "[[Harmony-With-Reality Technique]]"
 ---
 Staring into chaos’ unblinking eye, the Lunar’s unyielding will is made manifest.
-While she’s physically present in a middlemarch she has stabilized using Harmony-With-Reality Technique, characters are no longer susceptible to mutation or addiction; in stabilized regions of the deep Wyld, the dice bonus on rolls to resist such perils is converted to successes.
+While she’s physically present in a middlemarch she has stabilized using [[Harmony-With-Reality Technique]], characters are no longer susceptible to mutation or addiction; in stabilized regions of the deep Wyld, the dice bonus on rolls to resist such perils is converted to successes.